afiodorov/livetranslate/README.md

 Idea is to watch something Russian with my Brazilian girlfriend and project live translation on a screen.

+For now it is listening to the microphone, transcribe the speech and translates it using GPT3 (much faster and cheaper then GPT4).

-Using Google trasnscribe and ChatGPT.
-Works ok after a couple of hours of work, it is looking promising.
+Works ok after a couple of hours of work, it is looking promising: but it is far from complete.